Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_101.md

 ## Output options

+### Verbosity

+We can use one of these flags for increasing verbosity:

+-v, -vv, -vvv

+### Console ouput

+By default, PyTest suppresses console output to avoid 'clutter'.

+If we want to use `print` statements, we need to use the `-s` flag.
+It can be combined with the `-v` flag `-vs` which is what I tend to use by default.

 [https://docs.pytest.org/en/8.2.x/how-to/output.html#managing-pytest-s-output](https://docs.pytest.org/en/8.2.x/how-to/output.html#managing-pytest-s-output)

+### addopts

 In `pytest.ini`, we can add as default command line arguments.
-For example, if we want to always have `-vs`, we can add this as follows:
+For example, if we want to always have `-vs -p no:warnings`, we can add this as follows:

-### addopts

 ```
-addopts = -vs
+addopts = -vs -p no:warnings
+# this will have verbosity, print statements to console and hide warnings
 ```

 This will add `-vs` to all CLI commands.